Ukrainian Piroshki (Cherry-Filled Sweet Buns)

 • Zapekanka – This zapekanka recipe is a Ukrainian classic!
 This baked rice pudding’s sweet, satisfyingly soft, and smooth texture makes it a perfect choice for a comforting family treat.

-• Sirniki - Sirniki are delicious farmer's cheese pancakes that truly define Ukrainian and Slavic households, thanks to their slightly sweet, fluffy texture that's absolutely incredible.
+• Sirniki – Sirniki are delicious farmer’s cheese pancakes that truly define Ukrainian and Slavic households, thanks to their slightly sweet, fluffy texture that’s incredible.

 • Nalisniki – Nalisniki are soft, melt-in-your-mouth Ukrainian crepes that feature a tasty and sweet cheese filling flavored with vanilla.